RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Results

-Our policy successfully produces diverse gait patterns while effectively withstanding external pushes and navigating rough and inclined terrains.
-We highlight that this robust and versatile behavior was achieved without excessive reward shaping or additional engineering.
-We provide snapshots of the hardware experiments in \Cref{fig:gaits} and \Cref{fig:robustness}.
-For a more comprehensive view, we invite readers to watch the footage of the experiments available in our supplementary video.
+Our policies successfully produce diverse gait patterns while effectively withstanding external pushes and navigating rough and inclined terrains.
+We highlight that this robust and versatile behavior was achieved without excessive reward shaping or additional engineering. \Diff{Furthermore, we do not need any robot-specific measures as the \mboc{} demonstrations already address variance of the physical properties of different robots.} We provide snapshots of the hardware experiments in \Cref{fig:teaser} and \Cref{fig:gaits}.
+For a more extensive perspective, we encourage readers to view the experiment footage in our supplementary video.